The Greatest “Secret” of Success

 b. over the next week, the next month, and the next year?

 c.
-Be realistic, but set your goal high enough to be a challenge.
+Be realistic, but set your goal or objective high enough to be a challenge.

 1. Third, Perseverance: This is where the rubber meets the road.